ShadowFax1731/100-Days-of-Code/README.md

 git push origin master

-Make sure you have Git installed on your device and then use git bash to execute the aforementioned commands.
+Make sure you have Git installed on your device and then use Git Bash to execute the aforementioned commands.
 Visit https://git-scm.com/docs/gittutorial for more help regarding the usage of Git and its commands.

 Thank You!